-Do you know that dogs see color?
+Do dogs see color?

 Next time you wonder why your dog isn’t interested in a certain toy, maybe it’s because he doesn’t notice it.
 I have a red ball in my backyard that my dogs have never picked up.
-I suspect it’s either just blending in with the grass color or my dogs don’t care for ball toys.
+I suspect it’s either just blending in with the grass color or my dogs don’t care for ball toy.

 Next time you go to the pet store, remember the best colors for dog toys are bright blue or yellow.